yasaichi/gakubuchi/README.md

 rails generate gakubuchi:install -d html
 ```

-This will install the initializer into `config/initializers/gakubuchi.rb` and create the directory in `app/assets`.
+They will install the initializer into `config/initializers/gakubuchi.rb` and create the directory in `app/assets`.
 If you don't specify the `-d` option, `templates` will be used as default.

 ## Usage